fazo96/ipfs-drive/README.md

 Not ready for initial release yet :(

+### Known Issues

+- __(critical)__ staying open a couple of minutes (even idling) leads to memory hog, high cpu usage and quickly browser tab crash
+- many javascript errors outputted by ipfs in the browser console
+- reading a directory is poorly done: all the contents are analyzed to figure out if they are a subfolder, but this is not efficient and blocks access to all subfolders if even one of them can't be analyzed
+- downloads don't work on firefox

 ## Features for initial release

 IPFS Drive will be a static web app to manage files and folders in IPFS.
 It will allow to open any folder and edit the contents.
 After each edit of course the hash will change.